5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 - Sunsets are gorgeous.

-Few people know that this tiny village has been put on the map of surfers only a few years ago when a Guatemala expat decided to open a surf camp there.
+Few people know that this tiny village was put on the map of surfers only a few years ago when a Guatemalan expat decided to open a surf camp there.
 It is a very simple place where you can either enjoy minimal cabañas or camp in your own tent and enjoy catching the challenging waves or just chill.

 The last time I was there I stayed in a beautiful bungalow in a hotel called Villas Las Olas owned by a Guatemalan man and his Thai wife, both experienced surfers who decided to settle there and create a business around their passion.
 The best way of living.

-They also have a surf school where he teaches and he was explaining that surfing at El Paredon is for all levels from beginners to pros.
+They also have a surf school where he teaches, and he explained that surfing at El Paredon is for all levels, from beginners to pros.

-The only thing is that for beginners you need to wait for the right waves, usually in low tide, when it’s easier to surf.
-That is why is important to consider a few days there if you are a beginner because it’s not always possible to get in the water.
+The only thing is that for beginners, you need to wait for the right waves, usually in low tide, when it’s easier to surf.
+That is whyit is important to consider a few days there if you are a beginner because it’s not always possible to get in the water.

 Surf Class costs